-For anyone who loves the outdoors, Siskiyou County is a four-season paradise.
-Winters are especially enticing, considering Mount Shasta gets an average of 80 inches of snow each year.
-Easily accessible from Interstate 5 and the city of Mt.
-Shasta, the Mt.
-Shasta Nordic Center lets you cross-country ski through silent forests (and get a terrific workout) as you glide along a dozen groomed trails.
-The county boasts over 400 acres of skiable terrain on 32 trails, and offers night skiing, two terrain parks, snow tubing, and backcountry skiing.
+For anyone who loves the outdoors, Siskiyou County is a year-round paradise.
+Winters are especially enticing, considering Mount Shasta gets an average of 2 metres of snow each year.
+Easily accessible from Interstate 5 and the city of Mt Shasta, the Mt.
+Shasta Nordic Center lets you cross-country ski through silent forests (and get a terrific workout), offering a dozen groomed routes to glide along).
+The county boasts over 400 acres of skiable terrain on 32 runs, and offers night skiing, two terrain parks, snow tubing and off-piste skiing.
 Unique to Mount Shasta, there are even guided snowshoe meditation tours, for those interested in exploring the mountain’s spiritual side.

-By summer, the snow retreats to the higher elevations, and you can explore the slopes of Mount Shasta on such routes as the easy Panther Meadow Loop—a great spot for wildflowers.
-Or go caving up at Lava Beds National Monument, where the Cave Loop leads to an assortment of subterranean adventures, from easy walks to crawls through low, narrow lava tubes.
+In the summer, the snow retreats to the higher elevations, and you can explore the slopes of Mount Shasta on routes such as the easy Panther Meadow Loop—a great spot for wildflowers.
+Or go caving at Lava Beds National Monument, where the Cave Loop leads to a range of subterranean adventures, from easy walks to crawls through low, narrow lava tubes.

 With its lakes and rivers, Siskiyou County is also a haven for water sports.
 Beneath the towering turrets of Castle Crags State Park, fish for rainbow and brook trout at Castle Lake, a short six-mile drive from Dunsmuir.
-Head out on easy float trips in the western part of the county along the Klamath River, or get your heart pumping while rafting or kayaking the whitewater on the Trinity River.
+Head out on easy floating trips in the western part of the county along the Klamath River, or get your heart pumping while rafting or kayaking the white water on the Trinity River.

-Originally a mining camp and now the county’s biggest town, Yreka (say it "wy-ree-ka") is home to the West Miner Street Historic District, where buildings dating to the 1850s earned this neighborhood prestigious designation as a national historic district.
-For more history, the Siskiyou County Museum tells the region’s story with exhibits about gold mining, trapping, and Native American cultures.
+Originally a mining camp and now the county’s biggest town, Yreka (say it 'wy-ree-ka') is home to the West Miner Street Historic District, where buildings dating to the 1850s have earned this area a prestigious designation as a national historic district.
+For more history, the Siskiyou County Museum tells the region’s story with exhibitions about gold mining, trapping and Native American cultures.

 Agritourism is also becoming an increasingly popular industry, and Siskiyou is proud to offer a few unique travel opportunities.
-Belcampo Farms offers an amazing educational and culinary experience with “Meat Camps,” where visitors learn to cut, grill, serve, and sauce meat, mix up farm cocktails, and enjoy fireside chats in the company of fellow meat lovers.
-The camp is all-inclusive with lodging provided in luxury glamping tents on the Belcampo Farms grounds.
+Belcampo Farms offer an amazing educational and culinary experience with 'Meat Camps', where visitors learn to cut, barbecue, serve and marinade meat, mix farm cocktails and enjoy fireside chats in the company of fellow meat lovers.
+The camp is all-inclusive with accommodation provided in luxury glamping tents on the Belcampo Farms grounds.

-Similarly, at Five Marys Farms, visitors can “glamp” on the ranch in well-appointed tents and get their hands dirty while learning all about life on the livestock farm, including cast iron cooking and basic butchery skills.
+Similarly, at Five Marys Farms, visitors can 'glamp' on the ranch in well-equipped tents and get their hands dirty while learning all about life on a livestock farm, including cast-iron cooking and basic butchery skills.